 Sickle Cell research needs more funds.
 So while we are speaking and teaching our love ones, we need to help fund the research so doctors can find us better solutions.
 Frankly, we need more breakthroughs than the non-universal bone marrow transplant that exist.
 We need more choices beyond Hydroxyurea to help those living with the disease to have less crisis, less organ failure, less complications.
 We need more options!

-The greatest change we can make in our communities is to stop Sickle Sex.
-What?
-What is that?
+The greatest change we can make in our communities is to be informed about our reproductive partners.
 Well, people who are trait carries should be fully aware of the debilitating consequences that can occur if they produce offspring that have Sickle Cell Disease.
 Use protection and be fully informed before you reproduce.

 What make this disease so debilitating?